anisbet/pipe/Readme.md

                   'reverse' reverses the column order.
 Exclude will output all columns except those mentioned.
                   The order of the columns cannot be altered with this keyword.
 Once a keyword is encountered (except 'exclude'), any additional column output request is ignored.
- -O{[any|cn],...}: Merge columns.
+ -O{any|cn,...}: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.
                   Using the 'any' keyword causes all columns to be merged in the data in column 0.
- -p{c0:n.char,... }: Pad fields left or right with arbitrary 'N' characters.
+ -p{cn:N.char,... }: Pad fields left or right with arbitrary 'N' characters.
 The expression is separated by a
                   '.' character.
 '123' -pc0:"-5", -pc0:"-5.\\s" both do the same thing: '123  '.
 Literal
                   digit(s) can be used as padding.
 '123' -pc0:"-5.0" => '12300'.
 Spaces are qualified
                   with either '\\s', '\\t', '\\n', or '_DOT_' for a literal period.